 Accommodation is a major concern when settling down in a new nation.
-If your varsity has an option for accommodating international students, well and good; because you will find the university staffs to be very helpful.
+If your varsity has an option for accommodating international students, well and good; because you will find the university staff to be very helpful.
 However, when you have to stay outside, renting a house or sharing a flat is your best option.
-Therefore, prepare to adjust with a new room partner.
+Therefore, prepare to adjust to a new room partner.

 - Difficulty while moving in and around the city

 Figuring out how to travel when you are new to the city, say in Portsmouth, may take some time.
 However, transportation in Britain is the last thing you need to worry about.
 The places are well connected, and chances are, you will get commuting vehicles just by walking a few steps.

 These are the major challenges you may need to prepare for.
 Over to some valuable corresponding advice (solutions) that you may use while studying in the United Kingdom.

 5 solutions for a comfortable stay in Great Britain:

 - For the registration – Staying updated with your application is the first thing you need to do to make the registration process easier.
 Check for emails from the varsity and follow up accordingly.
 Stick to the schedule described to go through a smooth registration.
 Lastly, don’t forget to participate in orientation discussions.